microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Update-MgBetaOnPremisePublishingProfilePublishedResource.md

 # Update-MgBetaOnPremisePublishingProfilePublishedResource

 ## SYNOPSIS
-Update the properties of publishedresource  publishedResource object.
+Update the properties of published resource  publishedResource object.
+This API is available in the following national cloud deployments.

 ## SYNTAX